PennLINC/RBC-Documentation/index.md

 # Welcome to The RBC Documentation

-If you'd like to contribute to the development of this site, please [this page](/docs/Contributing/contributing.md).
+If you'd like to contribute to the development of this site, please see [this page](/docs/Contributing/contributing.md).
 Submit an issue or [Pull Request](https://github.com/PennLINC/RBC-Documentation/pulls), so it can be reviewed and added to the site.

 #### Thank you to the contributors!
 <ul class="list-style-none">